 Shine a light on America’s workforce development agencies

 Throughout America, many public and private organizations help people obtain meaningful employment by providing technical and life skills training.
 Their clients frequently have significant barriers to employment, including criminal histories, physical or intellectual disabilities, and a lack of marketable skills.
 These workforce development agencies provide an opportunity to break the cycle of low-paying jobs and welfare reliance.
 It’s important to spread the word about these organizations so people know where to go for help.
-America's Job Honor Awards illuminates the path out of poverty by sharing success stories.
+America's Job Honor Awards illuminates the path to self-sufficiency by sharing success stories.

 Shine a light on companies willing to hire disadvantaged candidates